 The original in question here was the Spanish-made [Rec] (2007) from directors Jaume Balaguero and Paco Plaza.
 The novelty about [Rec] was that it was a zombie film shot mockumentary style, not dissimilar to George A. Romeros Diary of the Dead (2007), which came out at the same time.
 Balaguero and Plaza cleverly shot the film in handheld digital on the pretext of it being filmed by a tv crew following firemen around an apartment building as it became overrun by the possessed dead.
 The result became a modest hit with international audiences.
 Balaguero and Plaza went onto make a sequel [Rec] 2 (2009), followed by [Rec]3: Genesis (2012) from Plaza on his own and [Rec]4: Apocalypse (2014) from Jaume Balaguero.

 Quarantine was the English-language remake of [Rec].
 Vertigo handed Quarantine over to John Erick Dowdle, who co-writes with his brother Drew.
 The Dowdles had previously made two not very widely seen indie comedies with Full Moon Rising (1996) and The Dry Spell (2005).
 What almost certainly had John Erick Dowdle selected to handle Quarantine was his previous film The Poughkeepsie Tapes (2007), which was likewise in a Found Footage concerning dozens of videotapes left by a serial killer.
-Subsequent to Quarantine, Drew and John Erick Dowdle went onto make the M. Night Shyamalan produced The Night Chronicles 1: Devil (2010), a further Found Footage horror film As Above So Below (2014) and the non-genre action film No Escape (2015).
+Subsequent to Quarantine, Drew and John Erick Dowdle went onto make the M. Night Shyamalan produced The Night Chronicles 1: Devil (2010), a further Found Footage horror film As Above So Below (2014), the non-genre action film No Escape (2015) and created/produced/directed the tv mini-series Waco (2018).

 I went into Quarantine with low expectations as, with the exception of The Departed, not a single one of Vertigos English-language remakes had been able to hold a candle up to the original it was taken from.
 Thus it is a surprise how well that Quarantine emerges from the pit of no expectations.
 First of all, the Dowdle brothers conduct it with an exacting respect for the original.
 They follow [Rec] in enormous detail, right down to replicating many of the names of the original characters and the designs for some parts of the apartment building.
 At the same time, John Erick Dowdle makes Quarantine distinctively his own film.
 There is not the sense that he is following someone elses shot set-ups, rather that he is inventing the scenes anew and determining to imprint his own stamp.